Rarely does a salesperson be responsible for a single customer?

-This aspect depends on what the company currently wants to focus on – whether it wants to acquire more customers from a particular industry, or get customers to buy certain products more, or grow revenue from existing customers.
+This aspect depends on what the company currently wants to focus on – whether it wants to acquire more customers from a particular industry, or get customers to buy certain products or services more, or grow revenue from existing customers.

 If the company’s focus changes with time, the territory management strategies should be tweaked to adapt accordingly.

 Territory, in common language, is a geographical patch of land.
 In the world of sales, such a territory can also be virtual.

 In other words, a salesperson can also be assigned territory at a different place in the world if your organization is global.
 Also, customers in a territory don’t have to be close in proximity to one another; they simply have to be assigned to the rep.

 You can choose to define your territories either annually or when circumstances change i.e. when your company focus changes, or your existing sales account manager leaves and a new one joins in his place, and so on.

 3. Designing Call Patterns

 Such plans communicate the frequency with which certain customers should get called.
 This often depends on what the company wants to focus on in the year (or quarter).

 For instance, if the company wants to acquire new customers, salespeople will meet prospects more than customers in a territory.
 If the company wants to increase the wallet share of existing customers, the salespeople’s priorities would be different.

 Thus, you can see how territory management is closely related to what the company wants to focus on, and how important it is to manage sales activities to help the company achieve this.